bathos/rollup-plugin-realm-uri/README.md

 import next from 'realm:ArrayIteratorPrototype/next';
 ```

-There are currently 18 possible context values.
-Their names, aside from
+There are currently 19 possible context values.
+Aside from `globalThis`, their
-`globalThis`, can be found in the list of [well-known intrinsic objects][wkio].
+names can be found in the list of [well-known intrinsic objects][wkio]\*.
 Specifically, they are the rows in that table where the ‘global name’ cells are
 blank.
 When used in a realm URI, the delimiting percent signs (which would
 collide with URI percent encoding) are omitted.

+> \* Presently `%RegExpStringIteratorPrototype%` is missing from the list but I
+> believe this is accidental.

 #### Property path